Skip to content

 Creating a SOAP web service test in Rapise consists of the following steps:

-2. Invoke the various SOAP operations and verify that they return the expected data in the expected format.
+2. Invoking the various SOAP operations and verifying that they return the expected data in the expected format.

 3. Generating the test script in JavaScript that uses the learned Rapise web service objects based on the WSDL.

-We shall discuss each of these steps in turn.
+We will discuss each of these steps in turn.

 1. Inspecting the SOAP WSDL Endpoint